 Source: czb analysis of 2020 American Community Survey (5-Year Estimates)

-OWN • •

-Owner Gaps, 2015 and 2020
+Owner Gaps

-Source: czb analysis of 2020 American Community Survey (5-Year Estimates) Owner Gaps A similar gap analysis for owner households in Utica reveals a slightly different pattern than the renter gap analysis.
+A similar gap analysis for owner households in Utica reveals a slightly different pattern than the renter gap analysis.
 For owners, the only deficits exist in the upper income ranges, where there are far more households that can afford prices of \$150,000 and upward than there are houses valued in that range.

 As with upper income renters, upper income owners in Utica who cannot find something in their price range or who are "unwilling" to buy a house in Utica for that much look "downmarket" to find their housing.

 The "surplus" of units priced under \$150,000 is due in part to the relatively small number of owners at the lowest income ranges (especially under \$20,000) and the fact that median home value for the entire city is only around \$100,000.

 Utica's Willingness Gap

 There are many households in Utica that have a very limited ability to pay for housing and are costburdened-especially the 5,800 that earn less than \$20,000.
 But there are also many households that spend well below their capacity to pay for housing because prices and rents are relatively low and they have a range of inexpensive options.
 For example, nearly 60% of owneroccupant households spend less than 20% of their incomes each month on housing costs, as do 26% of renter households.

 These households represent just one aspect of a significant "willingness gap" in the Utica housing market.
 Many households that have financial means have grown accustomed to having relatively low housing costs.
 As a result they may be able but not "willing" to pay \$2,000 per month for a new housing product (as rent or a mortgage payment) when so much on the market costs far less.

 These households may also be able but not "willing" to invest heavily in home improvements-especially the types of improvements that may be needed to overcome decades of deferred maintenance and outdated conditions in the city's singlefamily housing stock.
 When home values are relatively low, owners lack confidence that they will get their money back on major home improvements and are unwilling to take the risk.
 This perpetuates outdated conditions.

-One way to understand the impact of soft market conditions on levels of spending and investment in Utica's housing stock is to assess how much capacity households in the city have to pay for housing each year and what they actually spend.
-In 2020, households in the city had combined income of \$1.36 billion, which
+levels of spending and investment in Utica's housing stock is to assess how much capacity households in the city have to pay for housing each year and what they actually spend.
+In 2020, pay for housing is actually used for housing on housing